Bessemer Fall Day

 - Bike to Black River Harbor (10 miles) to see the nation’s northern border and our beautiful Lake Superior.
 The shore is the best place to find interesting stones or sea glass, bring dogs, and skip rocks.
 Read up on the story and listen to the local song about the Edmund Fitzgerald to really get a feel for the lake itself.

 - Located at or near the harbor are great camping sites, kayaking and boating facilities, ample fishing and wildlife opportunities, and public outdoor grills are perfect for picnics.

 - While at the harbor hike the many trails to see over 150 official waterfalls.
 The changing colors and the leaves make this the best time of year to walk the falls.
-Rainbow Falls, Potawatomi Falls, and the Conglomerate Falls are all located in this area.
+Rainbow Falls, Potawatomi Falls, Sandstone Falls, Gorge Falls, and Great Conglomerate Falls are all located in this area.
 This can take anywhere from an hour to an entire day or more, depending on the length of your trip.

 - Take a stroll on the docks under the Black River bridge and take a peek at the local boats.
 Some locals do offer evening Lake cruises for the sunset.

 - Call ahead and schedule a visit to Copper Peak , the only ski flying hill outside of Europe.
 From the top there is an unbeatable view of the valley and surrounding mountains all in their fall color glory.
 Copper Peak is undergoing a movement to revitalize and become operational once more, so be sure to take in its past, present, and future tales from those that volunteer and work there.
 In May, Copper Peak hosted the Red Bull 400, toughest 400-meter race in the world.
 Racers run straight from the base of the mountain to the top of the ski jump.
 It has cousin events globally, from Finland to Japan.